 Your professor may require using a certain amount of a specific source (e.g., 5 peer-reviewed journal articles), or leave it up to you.
 Scroll down for advice on finding different types of materials!
 If you get stuck in your search, please contact the library for help.

-You can find and access articles/journals using Summon as well as subject-specific databases.
-Additionally, you can find print journals by searching the UMSL catalog (see Books tab).
+You can find and access online articles/journals using Discover@UMSL as well as subject-specific databases.
+Discover@UMSL will also allow you to search for journals we carry in print.

-You can also find great sources by searching in an interdisciplinary database (offers resources for more than one subject area).
+You can also find great sources by searching in a multidisciplinary database (offers resources for more than one subject area).
 Some suggestions are linked below.

-In addition to using Summon, you can also find library books several other ways:
+In addition to using Discover@UMSL, you can find library books by:

-Books at other libraries are usually free to request!
-If you're looking for something you can't find at UMSL or through MERLIN/MOBIUS, place an interlibrary loan request.
+Books at other libraries are free to request!
+If you're looking for something you can't find at UMSL or through MOBIUS, fill out an interlibrary loan form (individual book chapters are also eligible).
+You will receive a notice to your UMSL email address when your book is ready for pickup at the TJ Library front desk.

 Thomas Jefferson Library and the Mercantile Library hold a variety of materials useful as primary sources for research on St. Louis/Missouri history as well as waterway and railroad transportation.